POSTED BY May 3, 2018 COMMENTS (33)ON

 The example of HDFC Tax Saver is taken only for the illustration purpose.
 This is not a recommendation, and right now HDFC Tax saver is not the best option for tax saving.
-There are many other ELSS funds which can be choosen other than HDFC Tax saver.
-Kindly Contact your Financial Advisor for any recommendations.
+There are many other ELSS funds which can be chosen other than HDFC Tax saver.
+Kindly contact your Financial Advisor for any recommendations.

 So after studying the table data and graph, I hope it becomes easier for you to know the difference between the returns from PPF and ELSS investments.
 If you still have any confusion or any doubt in your mind, feel free to ask us by leaving your query in our comment section.